HyperionXCF/Jott.io/README.md

 search your ideas based off not only its title or keyword but also its context !

 # Organize Ideas
-Organise your ideas Folder-wise, Tag-wise, Data-wise.
+Organise your ideas Folder-wise, Tag-wise, Date-wise.

 # Secure and Private
 All your ideas are stored on your device, So tinker worry free !